CydYrg/web-sprint-challenge-javascript-fundamentals/README.md

 3. What is closure?

 A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment). ...
-In JavaScript, closures are created every time a function is created, at function creation time.
+In JavaScript, closures are created every time a function is created, at function creation time.Clousers gives us the ability to put functions together.Code that's been identified elsewhere that we can use later.
+We can pass values down but we can't pass them back up.

 4. Describe the four rules of the 'this' keyword.